willcl-ark/bitcoin-core-docker/README.md

 Two important notes:

-1. Some shells require escaping the rpcauth line (e.g. zsh), as shown above.
+1. Some shells require escaping the rpcauth line (e.g. zsh).
 2. It is now perfectly fine to pass the rpcauth line as a command line argument.
 Unlike `-rpcpassword`, the content is hashed so even if the arguments would be exposed, they would not allow the attacker to get the actual password.

 To avoid any confusion about whether or not a remote call is being made, let's spin up another container to execute `bitcoin-cli` and connect it via the Docker network using the password generated above: